urbanwildlifeinstitute/UWIN_tutorials/IUWC25/enhancing_maps/enhancing_maps.md

 </p>

 ### Reclassify Data
-When integrating global or local spatial data, we must create a reclassification dictionary which describes how the global data, here CDS, will transpose to the OSM dataset.
-We can choose to convert existing classes into representative OSM classes or retain the CDS classes to be added to those of OSM.
+When integrating global or local spatial data, we must create a reclassification dictionary which describes how the global data (in our example, CDS) will transpose to the OSM dataset.
+We can choose to convert existing classes into representative OSM classes or retain the global landcover classes to be added to those of OSM.
 Note that most datasets will assign each class a numeric value which can usually be found in the spatial datasets documentation.
 Classifications and further information on CDS can be found [here](http://dast.data.compute.cci2.ecmwf.int/documents/satellite-land-cover/D4.3.3-Tutorial_CDR_LC-CCI_v2.0.7cds_PRODUCTS_v1.0.1.pdf).
-We have prepped this dictionary for this example.
-We will read in the .csv and extract just the numeric values.
+We have prepped an example dictionary for CDR.
+Use this as a model for your own reclassification dictionary.
+We will then read in the .csv and extract just the numeric values.

 ```R
 # Read in reclassification dictionary